-Cremated at Carleton Crematorium, Blackpool.
-Her ashes were scattered in the countryside surrounding Sawrey.
+She was cremated at Carleton Crematorium, Blackpool and her ashes were scattered in the countryside surrounding Sawrey.
 She left almost all her property to the National Trust.

-Hill Top farmhouse, Near Sawrey, (given to the National Trust).
+Hill Top farmhouse, Sawrey, (given to the National Trust).

 Armitt Library, Ambleside, holds her watercolours of lichens.

 A museum to her book the Tailor of Gloucester is run by volunteers in the town.